-Continuing professional education is the bedrock upon which members of the American Institute of Certified Public Accountants (AICPA) ensure their knowledge and skills remain up-to-date, making their services top-notch.
-However, as most CPAs are well-aware, the actual requirements for obtaining CPE differ from one location to another, since state Boards of Accountancy are responsible for determining and regulating the stipulations and limitations for individual state or territory jurisdictions.
-Because of this, it can be easy to confuse requirements for one location with those of another, so CPAs need to be well-aware of the regulations imposed on their location to avoid confusion and eventual frustration during the license recertification cycle.
+CPE is the bedrock upon which members of the AICPA ensure their knowledge and skills remain up-to-date.
+Because it all goes toward making their services top-notch.
+However, as most CPAs are well-aware, the actual requirements for obtaining CPE differ from one location to another.
+Because state Boards of Accountancy are responsible for determining and regulating the stipulations and limitations for individual states.
+So, the Minnesota CPA CPE requirements differ from those of other locations.
+Ultimately, CPAs need to be well-aware of the regulations to avoid confusion and frustration during the license recertification cycle.

-Minnesota licensees are required to renew their license every three years, and must complete 20 hours of professional continuing education per year and 120 hours each recertification period.
-The table below exhibits the primary requirements as set by the Board of Accountancy in Minnesota.
+Overall, Minnesota licensees must recertify every three years.
+Also, they must complete 20 CPE hours each year, with a total 120 hours every recertification period.
+The table below further expands on the primary requirements as set by the Minnesota Board of Accountancy.

 Subject Area Requirements

-As a part of each recertification cycle, 8 of the required 120 hours must be in regulatory (technical) or behavioral (non-technical) ethics.
+Within each recertification cycle, CPAs must also take 8 CPE hours in regulatory (technical) or behavioral (non-technical) ethics.

-For technical subjects, a minimum of 60 hours must be obtained from technical-learning activities as defined in the NASBA Fields of Study, July 2016 Revision.
+For technical subjects, CPAs must obtain a minimum of 60 hours from relevant learning activities.
+The NASBA Fields of Study, July 2016 Revision further defines these activities.

-At least 24 hours per recertification cycle must be obtained from attending group or blended learning programs.
-Providers of blended learning programs must be recognized by the NASBA National Registry of CPE Sponsors.
+CPAs must obtain at least 24 hours per recertification cycle by attending group or blended learning programs.
+Furthermore, NASBA must recognize providers of blended learning programs on the NASBA National Registry of CPE Sponsors.

 Credit Limitations and Calculation

-Credit can also be obtained for authoring and subsequently publishing instructional or educational material (articles, curriculum and books) up to 60 hours.
+CPAs can also earn credit for authoring and subsequently publishing instructional or educational material.
+This category includes articles, curriculum and books, and it also caps at 60 hours.

-Providers of Nano-Learning programs must be recognized by the NASBA National Registry of CPE Sponsors.
+Providers of Nano-Learning programs must also certify with the NASBA National Registry of CPE Sponsors.

-A minimum of 72 hours per recertification period must be from approved providers, here defined as:
+A minimum of 72 hours per recertification period must be from approved providers, further defined as:

 - Providers that are on the NASBA Registry of CPE Sponsors.

-- The Office of the Legislative Auditor or State Auditor, if a peer review has been completed within the last three years and an unmodified report on such a review has been filed with the Board.
-This peer review must be similar in scope to a system review level peer review conducted on a CPA firm.
+- The Office of the Legislative Auditor or State Auditor, so long as a peer review has been completed within the last three years.
+Furthermore, an unmodified report on such a review must have been filed with the Board.
+Also, this peer review must be similar in scope to a system review level peer review conducted on a CPA firm.

-- CPA firms who have had a system review level peer review completed within the last three years, and an unmodified report on such a review has been filed with the Board.
+- CPA firms who have had a system review level peer review completed within the last three years.
+But only if an unmodified report on such a review has been filed with the Board.

 - Colleges and universities where academic programs qualify an applicant to sit for the CPA examination.

-- Professional organizations which are recognized by the Board as Report Acceptance Bodies.
+- Professional organizations recognized by the Board as Report Acceptance Bodies.

 - CPE programs sponsored by professional organizations which are recognized by another state’s Board of Accountancy.

-A non-resident licensee with an active status in Minnesota meets Minnesota’s requirements by meeting the requirements in which the licensee’s principal office is located.
-If the principal office state has no CPE requirement, Minnesota’s requirements apply.
-This exemption from CPE reporting must be requested by December 31 of the year a license is set for renewal.
+A non-resident licensee in Minnesota also meets Minnesota’s requirements by meeting those where the licensee’s principal office is located.
+But if the principal office state has no CPE requirement, Minnesota’s requirements apply.
+Further, this exemption from CPE reporting must be requested by December 31 of the year a license is set for renewal.

-CPAs who do not offer services to third parties are exempt from license recertification and continuing professional education requirements, so long as they are in one of the following four categories:
+Also worth noting, CPAs not offering services to third parties are exempt from license recertification and CPE requirements.
+But only so long as they fall into one of the following four categories:

 - Retired individuals